pauliedonahoe/ncaaf-playoff-tournament-simulator/ncaaf-playoff-tournament-simulator/README.md

 \# NCAAF Playoff Tournament Simulator

 \#\# Disclaimer on Usage of Generative AI
-While this work was created by me, the code itself was largely generated through prompting GenAI (ChatGPT).
-I provided the prompts and any necessary code debugging throughout the process \- but it was artificial intelligence that was the primary developer for the Python script.
+The Python script for this project was developed with AI-assisted prompting, while I guided the conceptual planning, debugging, data flow, and overall integration for the final product.

 \#\# Overview
 This code first inputs a CSV file containing twelve NCAAF teams, their seed for the tournament (\#1 through \#12), and their Predictive Rating from [TeamRankings.com](http://TeamRankings.com).
 Then, using these twelve teams, it runs a defined number of simulations of the NCAAF playoff format, simulating each individual game using a random normal distribution.
 Finally, it outputs the percentage probability (out of 100\) for each team to win in each round of the playoff.